Skip to Main Content

 Do you have specialized wildlife crews?

-Yes, we work with experienced Peruvian wildlife cinematographers who know the Amazon, the Andes and the Pacific coast intimately.
-Many have credits with international natural history broadcasters and operate ethically in the most fragile ecosystems on Earth.
+Here is what that looks like on the ground.
+Yes, we work with skilled Peruvian wildlife cinematographers who know the Amazon, the Andes and the Pacific coast intimately.
+Many have credits with global natural history TV networks and operate ethically in the most fragile ecosystems on Earth.

 What about permits for protected species in Peru?

-Filming inside Manu, Tambopata, Huascarán and Paracas national parks requires authorisation from MinCultura and SERNANP.
-Maritime work goes through DICAPI and local Port Captaincies (Capitanías de Puerto), and Machu Picchu prohibits tripods and professional equipment without special permits.
-Lead times of 30+ days are typical for restricted zones.
+Here is how the picture comes together.
+Filming inside Manu, Tambopata, Huascarán and Paracas national parks needs authorisation from MinCultura and SERNANP.
+Maritime work goes through DICAPI and local Port Captaincies (Capitanías de Puerto).
+Machu Picchu prohibits tripods and pro gear without special permits.
+Lead times of 30+ days are typical for off-limits zones.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in the cold Humboldt Current waters around Paracas, the warmer northern Peruvian coast at Máncora, and the unique freshwater systems of the Amazon and Lake Titicaca.
+Here is what we have to work with.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in the cold Humboldt Current waters around Paracas, the warmer northern Peruvian coast at Máncora, and the unique freshwater systems of the Amazon and Lake Titicaca.

 What's the best season for wildlife filming in Peru?

-Pacific humpback whale migration peaks July to October; Amazon wildlife is best filmed in the dry season (May to October) when river levels drop and animals concentrate; condor activity in Colca Canyon is best in early morning year-round; and the Paracas seabird and sea lion colonies are productive year-round.
+Pacific humpback whale migration peaks July to October.
+Amazon wildlife is best filmed in the dry season (May to October) when river levels drop and animals concentrate.
+Condor activity in Colca Canyon is best in early morning year-round;.
+The Paracas seabird and sea lion colonies are productive year-round.
 We advise on the best window for each species.

 Planning Wildlife Filming?